 Students for BTech Electronics and Communications Engineering at the Indian Institutes of Technology (IITs) are required to meet some eligibility requirements.
 These criteria guarantee that candidates will gain the basic knowledge required to pursue and finish the program.

-- Candidates must have cleared Class 10+2 in the Science stream with an aggregate percentage of not less than 65–75% with Physics, Chemistry, and Maths as compulsory subjects from a recognised board.
+- Candidates must have cleared Class 10+2 in the Science stream with an aggregate percentage of not less than 65–75% with Physics, Chemistry, and Maths as compulsory subjects from a recognized board.

-- Aspirants should have cleared both JEE Main and JEE Advanced entrance exams, as entry to IITs is provided solely through JEE Advanced based on ranks secured.
+- Aspirants should have cleared both JEE Main and JEE Advanced entrance exams, as entry to IITs is provided solely through JEE Advanced on the basis of ranks secured.

 How to Check JEE Advanced 2025 BTech Cutoff Marks?